obiwankenoobi/JS-for-humans/lib/event_loop.md

 }
 ```

-I am sure you all heard about asynchronous functions.
+I am sure you all heard about asynchronous programming.
 But WHAT DOES IT ACTUALLY MEAN? that's a great question.
-In Javascript - we have useful tools which we get for free and make our life so much easier.
-In the browser they usually called WebAPI, and in the server, Node API.
+In Javascript and Node - we have useful tools which we get for free in our env to make our life easier.
+In the browser they usually called WebAPI, and in the server, c++ binding API.
 Both enviroments have different API and capabilities.
 Lets talk about the Node API.
-One of these tools in the Node API is `setImmediate`.
-What it does is to take callback function as an argument and run it OUT OF THE MAIN STACK.
+One of these tools in the there is `setImmediate`. `setImmediate` is asynchronous and takes a callback just like almost any other API in Node and what it does it do run outside of the stack, in the OS area and leaving our stack open.
+When it is finishing to run, it will push it's callback into the Task-Queue to wait to the stack to be open and run.

+The Task-Queue is basically a line of tasks we receiving back from the WebAPI, that wait for the stack to be open so they can go back on top of it, run and return.

 Now when we get to this part in our program - what the stack is going to do is to say:

 "ok `notBlockingTheStack` is called, nice put it on top.
 Oh, and `setImmediate` inside it get called too, put it on top of it as well.
 Now I will run `setImmediate` and pull it out.
 Then I will return because `notBlockingTheStack` doesnt have anythig else to do"

-Here is where the magic happens - `setImmediate` is going to move the function that has been passed to it (in our example `blockTheStack`) to the side - and run it outside the stack so the stack stays open and ready to run other tasks!

-As we mentioned earlier, the Event loop runs constantly when we have something going on in our program.
-All it does is to wait for tasks to be finished running on the WebAPI and push them to the Task-Queue so they can get back to the stack, run and return.
+The Event loop runs constantly when we have something going on in our program.
+It will wait for tasks to be finished running on the WebAPI or the c++ API and push them to the Task-Queue so they can get back to the stack, run and return.

-The Task-Queue is basically a line of tasks we receiving back from the WebAPI, that wait for the stack to be open so they can go back on top of it, run and return.

-Now `setImmediate` pulled out of the stack to the wepAPI area, in real life you will probably have there instead of `setImmediate` some other API like `http` request or `readFile`.
+Now `setImmediate` pulled out of the stack to the c++ API area, instead of `setImmediate` it can be some other API like `http` request or `readFile`.
 When the API will finish its job and be ready to invoke its callback, it will push the callback to the Task-Queue - in our example it will be `blockTheStack`.

-In the Task-Queue out callback will sit and wait until the stack will be open - and when it does , it will be pushed on top of it and be ready to run and return.

 We talked a lot, lets write some code: